thomaswp/thomaswp.github.io/content/project/snap-games/index.md

 show_featured_image: false
 ---

 Snap<em>!</em> is a block-based programming language that lets students create expressive apps and simulations easily.
-This is especially powerful for non-Computer-Science majors, like those in my introductor course, who may want to apply programming to solve problems in their own domains.
+This is especially powerful for non-Computer-Science majors, like those in my introductory course, who may want to apply programming to solve problems in their own domains.

 I built this extension to Snap<em>!</em> to allow students to make accurate physics simulations and physics-based games.
 Making more advanced products can motivate students to learn programming, while also building an intuitive understanding of physics.